25 Lawn Care Tips & Mower Musts from #SnapperTip Tweets

 16. Do occasional sweeps of your lawn for debris during the winter.
 If left, debris can create dead grass spots in your lawn come spring.

 17. Want your yard to look its best?
-Keep an eye on the weather forecast & cover plants so they aren’t affect by a late frost.
+Keep an eye on the weather forecast & cover plants so they aren’t affected by a late frost.

 18. Test your soil’s pH balance every 3 years (or more) to reevaluate its needs.